 Crediting one person and nailing the exact year of when the camera was invented isn’t that simple.
 Mainly because the internet gives a ton of different answers.
 It turns out, a quick history lesson solves the problem.
-So, if “When was the camera invented?” is a question that’s keeping you up at night, you’ve come to the right page.
+So, if “when was the camera invented” or “who invented the camera” are questions that keep you up at night, you’ve come to the right page.

 The First Camera

 What year was the camera invented?

 When were cameras invented?
 In 1816 or 1685?
 The internet seems to throw around both dates, and credits two different people.
 So we wanted to (briefly) go over the camera’s history to clarify the confusion.